 I study the geographies of sexuality, drawing particularly on queer and postcolonial theories to understand the workings of heteronormativity in various sites.
 I have conducted field research in Singapore and South Africa and have engaged in conceptual work on the notion of queer geographies, the sexual politics of global urbanism, and the politics of mobility in global cities.
-I am currently completing a book manuscript on sexual citizenship in Singapore while also beginning research into the expansion of gay-friendly policies in cities worldwide and planning research into foster care and adoption in Canada.
+My recently completed book, Global City Futures: Desire and Development in Singapore, is forthcoming in early 2019 (University of Georgia Press, Geographies of Justice and Social Transformation series).

 Rosenberg, Rae and Oswin, Natalie.
 2015.
 “Trans embodiment in carceral space: hypermasculinity and the U.S. prison industrial complex.”
 Gender, Place, and Culture 22(9), 1269-1286.

 Oswin, Natalie.
 2014.
 “Queer time in global city Singapore: neoliberal futures and the ‘freedom to love’.”
 Sexualities 17(4): 412-433.

 Oswin, Natalie.
 2012.
 “The queer time of creative urbanism: Family, futurity and global city Singapore.”
 Environment and Planning A 44(7): 1624-1640.

 Oswin, Natalie.
 2010.
 “The modern model family at home in Singapore: A queer geography.”
 Transactions of the Institute of British Geographers 35(2): 256-268.

 Oswin, Natalie.
 2010.
 “Sexual tensions in modernizing Singapore: The postcolonial and the intimate.”
 Environment and Planning D: Society and Space 28(1): 128-141.